 Primary tabs

 The Italian Section in Cambridge has seven full-time faculty members available to supervise doctoral research.
-Their research interests span a broad range of topics in the languages, literatures, visual cultures and history of the Italian peninsula, from the medieval period to the present day.
+Their research interests span a broad range of topics in the Italian peninsula's languages, literatures, visual cultures, and history, from the medieval period to the present day.

 Details of individual specialisms can be found on the section’s webpages.
 We have a lively group of doctoral students in the section at any one time working across periods and topics, supported by careful one-on-one supervision and mentoring, in the context of a rich research culture of seminars, symposia, conferences, lectures, and postgraduate training.
 Visiting scholars and students from other institutions regularly contribute to the section’s research culture.
 Students are also free to undertake comparative work across languages and national boundaries, supported by the wide range of expertise within the Faculty of Modern and Medieval Languages and Cambridge as a whole.

-In British universities the PhD (Doctorate of Philosophy) is traditionally awarded solely on the basis of a thesis, a substantial piece of writing in English which reports original research into a closely defined area of enquiry.
-The completion of the PhD thesis generally expected to take three to four years, and most funding is based on this assumption.
+In British universities, the PhD (Doctorate of Philosophy) is traditionally awarded solely on the basis of a thesis, a substantial piece of writing in English that reports original research into a closely defined area of enquiry.
+The completion of the PhD thesis is generally expected to take three to four years, and most funding is based on this assumption.
 It's also possible to take a part-time route through research degrees, and the expected timeframe would be five to seven years.

 Continuing